ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ### 8. Checking to see if everything is working

-Now we want to see if the ARK Relay process has started the synchronization process you can do that by running one of these two commands
+Now we want to see if the ARK relay process has started the synchronization process you can do that by running one of these two commands

 ```bash
 ark relay:log